 • Born in Philadelphia, PA

-• Professional sculptor 40 years
+• Professional sculptor for 42 years

 • Studied: Hussian School of Art, Phila.; Ecole des Beaux Arts, Paris, France